Settlement outside of court

 Information

 Most cases do not go to trial.
 Rather, parties agree to a settlement where they negotiate an agreement to resolve the issues in their case before the trial.
 This can save time, money, and manage risk.
-One way to do that is to negotiate between themselves, with or without the help of a mediator or a third person to help them reach a compromise.
-After parties reach an agreement, they can create a contract between themselves (often called a "mutual release and settlement agreement") and dismiss the case, or prepare paperwork to resolve their case and turn that agreement into a court order or judgment.
+The parties can negotiate between themselves, with or without the help of a mediator or a third person to help them reach a compromise.
+After the parties reach an agreement, they can create a contract between themselves (often called a "mutual release and settlement agreement") and dismiss the case, or prepare paperwork to resolve their case and turn that agreement into a court order or judgment.

 - What if we settle? from Washington State Courts